Meet Paula Ross, RN, LLM, CPM, IBCLC

 Hi, I'm Paula, a proud "homegrown" Arkansan!
-I received my RN license in January 1997, began my career in critical care, and transferred to Women & Children in 2004.
-I’ve been caring for new and growing families ever since.
+I received my RN license in January 1997, starting my career in cardiac/critical care.
+But from the beginning, I wanted to work with expecting families and babies, and I made the transfer to Women & Children in 2004.

 My calling into this line of work began shortly after my first child was born.
 Midwife Ina May Gaskin said: